yousefelassal/quote-cron/README.md

 > Friendship, like the immortality of the soul, is too good to be believed.

 > Our kindness may be the most persuasive argument for that which we believe.

+> Sometimes being a friend means mastering the art of timing.
+There is a time for silence.
+A time to let go and allow people to hurl themselves into their own destiny.
+And a time to prepare to pick up the pieces when it's all over.